RCMP Academy, Depot Division: History

+Training

 In addition to training new RCMP regular members, Depot has also been a major continuing-education centre for police in Canada, but is currently tasked primarily with the training of new members and other training is conducted elsewhere.
 It delivers updated and highly specialized training to experienced RCMP officers and to members of other forces from around the world who want to improve their knowledge.

+Cadet training is offered in either English only or in an English-French bilingual format, and is 26 weeks long.
+Cadets are trained in use of firearms, defensive tactics, police driving, fitness, drill, applied police sciences and more.
+Cadets receive an allowance during their training of CA$525 per week in exchange for a commitment to becoming an RCMP officer for two years upon hiring.
+Once training ends, cadets are offered employment with the RCMP and awarded the status of peace officers.
+They must be willing to relocate to anywhere within Canada, even to remote areas of the country.

 Many Canadian municipal and provincial police forces hire police officers who graduated from the RCMP Academy.
 No one can join the RCMP as a regular member without completing the RCMP Academy's 26-week Cadet Training Program.
 Candidates who are graduates of a police training institution and have served a minimum of two years in a policing role with another Canadian police agency can undergo a five-week learning and orientation program rather than the full 26-week program.

 The RCMP Academy has altered its curriculum due to the social and economic changes of Canadian society; the school now focuses more on knowledge relating to the multiple facets of law enforcement than on military discipline.
 In the early 1990s, the six-month thorough military-style RCMP training was slightly modified to face the new make-up of trainees.
 Cadets are now 10 years older than their 1950s or 1960s counterparts; and decade after decade, the ratio of college and university-educated future Mounties keeps increasing.
 The higher maturity level of trainees requires fewer disciplinary actions and enables the instructors to focus on the very demanding requirements of modern police work.

-As of February 5, 2020, cadets at the RCMP Academy receive a weekly allowance of $525 to a maximum of $13,650 for the entire 26-week Cadet Training Program.

 After the recruitment process, successful candidates are scheduled to attend the Academy and begin the Cadet Training Program.
 Cadets are grouped together in what the force calls "troops".
 A troop consists of a maximum of 32 men and women who follow their entire 26-week training together.
 The number of trainees at Depot varies in relation to the demands of the force.

-Buildings at Depot
+Buildings

 Buildings at Depot include the following: